 Wherever Nina Lies is Weingarten’s first novel.
 (She has since followed up with the off beat fantasy The Secret Sisterhood of Heartbreakers.)

 Wherever Nina Lies is a fast-paced mystery that takes readers across the country and on an emotional roller coaster as Ellie unravels the truth about Nina’s disappearance.
 Weingarten weaves a masterful mystery filled with so many twists and unexpected turns that even when I skimmed ahead I was completely floored by the shocking finish.

 In addition to a thrilling, satisfying mystery Wherever Nina Lies is filled with clever characters and exotic locations that bring Ellie’s journey to life.
 Flashbacks interspersed throughout Ellie’s search add a second dimension to the story as readers get a glimpse of the relationship Ellie and Nina shared as well as Ellie’s regrets when it comes to her sister.

 With a unique voice and a tight plot, Wherever Nina Lies is a must read for readers who like a bit of suspense with their road trip adventures.

-Possible Pairings: Frost by Marianna Baer, The Butterfly Clues by Kate Ellison, Liar by Justine Larbalestier, A Map of the Known World by Lisa Ann Sandell, How to Say Goodbye in Robot by Natalie Standiford, Imaginary Girls by Nova Ren Suma, Wild Awake by Hilary T. Smith, How to Save a Life by Sara Zarr
+Possible Pairings: Frost by Marianna Baer, The Butterfly Clues by Kate Ellison, Liar by Justine Larbalestier, We Were Liars by E. Lockhart, A Map of the Known World by Lisa Ann Sandell, How to Say Goodbye in Robot by Natalie Standiford, Imaginary Girls by Nova Ren Suma, Wild Awake by Hilary T. Smith, How to Save a Life by Sara Zarr